-- As part of the verification review of Entergy's stationary combustion CEMS emissions data spreadsheet, during the 2018 unit-specific CO2 emissions data crosschecks with the EPA AMPD database query results, two (2) minor, immaterial discrepancies were identified in that part of the verification review process, and were corrected by Entergy at that time. - As part of the verification review of Entergy's de minimus GHG emissions reporting source types, immaterial discrepancies were identified with the SF6 emissions reporting, and two (2) of the fossil generating plants' small combustion sources, as part of the verification review process, and were corrected by Entergy at that time. - For the fifteen (15) units identified as targets for more detailed audit sampling, air monitoring program data (AMPD), monthly/annual CO2 CEMS data from US EPA's Clean Air Markets database system were reviewed.
+- As part of the verification review of Entergy's stationary combustion CEMS emissions data spreadsheet, during the 2020 unit-specific CO2 annual GHG emissions data crosschecks with the EPA AMPD database query results for all Entergy fossil power plants, several minor, immaterial discrepancies were identified in that part of the verification review process, and were corrected by Entergy at that time. - For the twenty-two (22) units identified as targets for more detailed audit sampling, air monitoring program data (AMPD), monthly/annual CO2 CEMS data from US EPA's Clean Air Markets database system were reviewed.
 These results were verified against the direct emissions reported in Entergy's GHG emissions inventory spreadsheets.
-No material discrepancies associated with Entergy's GHG emissions inventory accounting and reporting were identified as part of this EPA CO2 emissions database and Entergy GHG emissions inventory spreadsheets cross checks. - Emission factors for CH4 and N2O emissions from each of the Entergy fossil generation units were also checked, revealing no discrepancies or omissions. - Organizational and operational boundary, and equity share, verification checks revealed no discrepancies or omissions. - For the three (3) Entergy-operated coal-fired electric generation plants, comparisons were made by cross-checking the daily total plant coal burn analytical data on total coal fuel heat input MMBtu, as provided by Entergy's Rail Car Management System's (RCMS) plant-level data, against the daily plant total fuel heat input from the EPA AMPD database, for all of 2018.
+No material discrepancies associated with Entergy's GHG emissions inventory accounting and reporting were identified as part of this EPA CO2 emissions database and Entergy GHG emissions inventory spreadsheets cross checks. - Emission factors for CH4 and N2O emissions from each of the Entergy fossil generation units were also checked, revealing no discrepancies or omissions. - Organizational and operational boundary, and equity share, verification checks revealed no discrepancies or omissions. - For two (2) of the three (3) Entergy-operated coal-fired electric generation plants, comparisons were made by cross-checking the daily total plant coal burn analytical data on total coal fuel heat input MMBtu, as provided by Entergy's Rail Car Management System's (RCMS) plant-level data, against the daily plant total fuel heat input from the EPA AMPD database, for all of 2020.
+(Note: The third coal plant had significant coal feeder operational and calibration problems during 2020, precluding the use of that dataset as an additional methodology verification crosscheck.)
 These plant level RCMS data are based on coal feed rate process monitoring data generated by the coal feeders (which feed coal from the boiler's coal feed hoppers to the pulverizers), and coal analytical data generated by chemical analyses of coal samples taken on a daily basis by the Entergy plant personnel.
 The EPA data on MMBtu fuel heat input are based on in-stack CEMS measurements on flue gas flow rates, and flue gas constituent concentrations (CO2 or O2).
-The results of these cross-checking comparisons between the two, 2018 annual datasets of daily burn data showed the three (3) plants having an average deviation of less than +/- 0.5%, between the RCMS and AMPD plant heat input daily data for 2018.
-The results of this cross check provide an additional degree of confidence in the reliability of Entergy's coal-fired generation GHG emissions inventory reporting, especially when considering the overall accuracy and operational and maintenance characteristics of the coal feed rate measurement process monitoring sensors, and the associated compliance monitoring-based, direct measurement CEMS system data used in this verification check.
+The results of these cross-checking comparisons between the 2020 datasets of daily burn data showed the two (2) plants having an average deviation of -3.9%, between the RCMS and EPA AMPD plant heat input daily data for 2020.
+Such a coal feed rate slight negative bias here would be consistent with coal feeder measurement components' mechanical degradation over time (i.e., from operations in a harsh environment).
+The results of this cross-check provide an additional degree of confidence in the reliability of Entergy's coal-fired generation GHG emissions inventory reporting.
+This is especially true when considering the overall measurement accuracy challenges, and other operational & maintenance characteristics, of the coal feed rate measurement process monitoring sensors, as compared to the associated compliance monitoring-based, direct measurement CEMS system data used in this verification cross-check.